shaylonmizukami/shaylonmizukami.github.io/essays/DesignPatterns.md

 <img width="300px" class="rounded float-start pe-4" src="../img/DesignPatterns.png">

-When I first heard the term *design patterns*, I imagined something rigid—like cookie-cutter solutions that programmers copy and paste into their code.
+When I first heard the term *design patterns*, I imagined something rigid — like cookie-cutter solutions that programmers copy and paste into their code.
 But as I explored further, I realized they’re more like *guidelines* than strict rules, born from decades of developers solving the same problems in elegant ways.
 They’re not about memorizing templates but understanding why certain structures work and when to apply them.

+<br><br>

 ## Patterns as Shared Vocabulary